ojo-network/ojo/docs/design/001-interchain-queries.md

 ## Abstract

 In order for the Ojo network to effectively provide services to other chains, we need a method of transport at Layer 1.
-We must develop two mechanisms: a *Client* module for consumer chains to use; and a *Relayer* to move messages in between The Ojo chain and the *Client* chain.
-The Client chain will request data, which the relayer will then pick up, query Ojo for the requested data, and then respond back to the original chain.
+We must develop two mechanisms:

 *Client* Module - accepts validator responses to requests made by the *Client*; requires a *Proof* for information to be accepted.
 *Relayer* - allows relayers to move information between Ojo and the *Client*, and is responsible for submitting proofs.

+The Client chain will request data, which the relayer will then pick up, query Ojo for the requested data, and then respond back to the original chain.

 ## Context